gXLg/hoverfly-eso/docs/00 - Basic thoughts/README.md

 and I liked it.
 That's why there is only one version of hoverfly, and yet an **esoteric** one.

-I named it hoverfly, because there exists an inscet called with that name.
+I named it hoverfly, because there exists an insect called with that name.
 It mimics a bee to not be eaten or attacked.
 This is my beloved insect.
 The name itself is actually not connected to the language, I chose it just because I can.